 —Virginia Beach Oceanfront Luxury—

 Luxurious Lodging: Recently reopened after a multi-million dollar renovation, The Cavalier evokes memories of the Roaring 20’s, with an old-world grandeur and southern charm that is absolutely timeless.
 Originally opened in 1927, the historic building now houses a bourbon distillery, the only hotel in the United States to have an on-site distillery.
 Additionally, the hotel has three upscale restaurants, a full-service spa, beautiful saltwater pools, and a private beach club and bar.
-The Cavalier is pet-friendly, allowing you to travel with your four-legged companions without sacrificing style or comfort.

 Indoor Plunge Pool at The Cavalier (Virginia Beach)